mikeasilva/handbook-diff/markdown/general-handbook.md

 	Latter-day Saints meet together to worship, edify each other, and teach and learn the gospel.

 	---](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng#title_number70)

+	+ [#### 29.9.
+Interpreting for Meetings

+	Latter-day Saints meet together to worship, edify each other, and teach and learn the gospel.

+	---](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng#title_number79)

 * 30. Callings in the Church